 When you call our office, please explain your emergency and we will guide you regarding what needs to be done next.
 Below we offer a number of tips for handling basic orthodontic emergencies.

-If you experience trauma to your face or mouth or feel emergency care is necessary, call The Ortho Group of Chester County right away.
-The Ortho Group of Chester County offers 24-hour, on-call urgent care service for patients, so call our office.
+If you experience trauma to your face or mouth or feel emergency care is necessary, call The Orthodontic Group of Chester County right away.
+The Orthodontic Group of Chester County offers 24-hour, on-call urgent care service for patients, so call our office.
 Our emergency care answering service will contact our on-call staff, and we’ll make sure to take care of you as soon as possible.
 For emergency orthodontics care call: 484-873-2506

 Tips for Handling Some Orthodontic Dental Emergencies: